Le lien vers cette page a été envoyé avec succès aux destinataires.

 Annuity benefit

-You can deduct the compensatory benefits paid from your income.
+You can deduct from your income compensatory benefits paid.

 You must indicate the amount of annuities paid on your income tax return.

-Indicate the amounts paid in your deductible expenses, such as child support.
+Enter the amounts paid in your deductible expenses, as in the case of maintenance payments.

 Your ex-spouse must report the amounts received as income.

-In case of cessation of life together without dissolution of the marriage, you can deduct the contribution to the expenses of marriage that you pay to your spouse, if you and your spouse make separate taxes.
+In the event of a joint cessation of life without dissolution of marriage, you can deduct the contribution to the expenses of marriage that you pay to your spouse, if you and your spouse make separate charges.

 FYI